-- 1. Permitted uses shall be limited to a maximum of 20 residential units.
-Short-term rental property, owner-occupied and short-term rental property, not-owner occupied shall be prohibited. - 2.
-Comply with all conditions and requirements of Metro reviewing agencies. - 3.
-A corrected copy of the Preliminary SP plan, incorporating the conditions of approval by Metro Council, shall be provided to the Planning Department prior to or with final site plan application. - 4.
-If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of
+- 1. Permitted uses include 735 multi-family residential, 200 hotel rooms, and 20,000 square feet of non-residential land uses as permitted under MUI-A-NS.
+Short term rental properties, owner occupied and short term rental properties, not owner occupied shall be prohibited. - 2.
+The final site plan application shall provide the public entry plaza identified on the site layout. - 3.
+Comply with all conditions and requirements of Metro reviewing agencies. - 4.
+The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 5.
+A corrected copy of the Preliminary SP plan, incorporating the conditions of approval by Metro Council, shall be provided to the Planning Department prior to or with final site plan application. - 6.
+If a development standard, not including permitted uses, is absent from the SP plan and/or Council approval, the property shall be subject to the standards, regulations and requirements of the MUI-A zoning district as of the date of the applicable request or application.
+Uses are limited as described in the Council ordinance.

-- the RM15-A-NS zoning district as of the date of the applicable request or application.
-Uses are limited as described in the Council ordinance. - 5.
-The final site plan shall label all internal driveways as "Private Driveways".
-A note shall be added to the final site plan that the driveways shall be maintained by the Homeowner's Association - 6.
-The final site plan shall depict any required public sidewalks, any required grass strip or frontage zone and the location of all existing and proposed vertical obstructions within the required sidewalk and grass strip or frontage zone.
+- 7. The final site plan shall label all internal driveways as "Private Driveways".
+A note shall be added to the final site plan that the driveways shall be maintained by the Homeowner's Association - 8.
+The final site plan shall depict the required public sidewalks, any required grass strip or frontage zone and the location of all existing and proposed vertical obstructions within the required sidewalk and grass strip or frontage zone.
 Prior to the issuance of use and occupancy permits, existing vertical obstructions shall be relocated outside of the required sidewalk.
-Vertical obstructions are only permitted within the required grass strip or frontage zone. - 7.
+Vertical obstructions are only permitted within the required grass strip or frontage zone. - 9.
 The Preliminary SP plan is the site plan and associated documents.
-If applicable, remove all notes and references that indicate that the site plan is illustrative, conceptual, etc. - 8.
+If applicable, remove all notes and references that indicate that the site plan is illustrative, conceptual, etc. - 10.
 Minor modifications to the Preliminary SP plan may be approved by the Planning Commission or its designee based upon final architectural, engineering or site design and actual site conditions.
 All modifications shall be consistent with the principles and further the objectives of the approved plan.
-Modifications shall not be permitted, except through an ordinance approved by Metro Council, that increase the permitted density or floor area, add uses not otherwise permitted, eliminate specific conditions or requirements contained in the plan as adopted through this enacting ordinance, or add vehicular access points not currently present or approved. - 9.
-The requirements of the Metro Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 10.
-With the final site plan, maximum building height shall not exceed that shown on elevations included in the preliminary SP. - 11.
-With the final site plan, provide sidewalks along the private road per Metro standards.
+Modifications shall not be permitted, except through an ordinance approved by Metro Council, that increase the permitted density or floor area, add uses not otherwise permitted, eliminate specific conditions or requirements contained in the plan as adopted through this enacting ordinance, or add vehicular access points not currently present or approved.